 If you do not understand what your rights are with regard to this hearing, please call our office or your attorney for more information.

 AFTER YOUR HEARING

-The Hearing Examiner that heard your case will issue a decision in writing and that decision will be sent to you via postal mail Be certain that the address we have on file for you is the correct mailing address.
+The Hearing Examiner that heard your case will issue a decision in writing and that decision will be sent to you via first-class mail.
+Be certain that the address we have on file for you is the correct mailing address.

-In the event that you disagree with the decision of the Hearing Examiner, you have to the right to appeal the decision through the Vermont Superior Court.
-Information regarding the appeals process will be sent with decisions that are adverse to the requestor.
+If you disagree with any part of the decision of the Hearing Examiner, you have the right to appeal the decision through the Vermont Superior Court.
+Information regarding the appeal process will be included with your decision.